 Most of us know individuals who believe that they are better than other people.
 They are conceited, arrogant, supercilious, dismissive, and discontented.
 They ignore and avoid their fellows because of their sense of superiority over them, which renders them insufferable and usually poor company.
 In turning our backs on Nature and all the many other wonderful living creatures that inhabit the Earth, preferring instead to live in our artificial worlds where we interact almost exclusively with other human animals, while many of us earnestly pray for better and more worthy company in the afterlife, we are behaving no differently from these insufferable boors who believe themselves to be superior to everyone else, for many of us humans believe that we are superior to the rest of God’s Creation.

 There are tales and fables about animals that wanted to be something they were not, such as the frog that believed itself to be as big as an ox and, by trying to swell up to an ox’s size, killed itself by its foolish attempt.
 But what is the silly frog’s foolish belief compared with our silly human belief that we are like God, and therefore our rightful place is among the immaterial beings which never die?
-Other animals, and those whom we dismissively call “primitive” peoples, do not fear death; instead, they regard death as a natural and inevitable part of life because they do not live separated and alienated from the rest of Nature, as we modern, civilized, and depraved humans do.
+Other animals, and those whom we dismissively call “primitive” peoples, do not fear death; instead, they regard death as a natural and inevitable part of life because they do not live separated and alienated from the rest of Nature – where death is an ever-present reality – as we modern, civilized, and depraved humans do.

 It is not primarily, as the Buddha believed, the common animal desires, or even the many human desires with which so many of us needlessly complicate our lives, from which we must escape, but rather the desire to be what we are not and never will be.
 By accepting our essentially – and unalterably – finite, limited, mortal, and earthly nature, we also implicitly accept the inevitability of death, that is, eternal non-existence, as the necessary, final end to the mysterious and wonderful life which all of us have been given the chance to partake in, savour, enjoy, and cherish, for as long or as short a time as we remain here on Earth.
 For by desiring no more than this temporary, earthly existence, we will show our deep gratitude for the wonderful Gift of Life that God has bestowed on all Its living creatures.